openharmony/docs/en/device-dev/subsystems/subsys-dfx-hiview.md

    - The Faultlogger plugin processes fault-related events.
    - The EventLogger plugin collects event-related log information.
 3. On completion of event processing, SysEventPipeline sends the events to the event subscription queue and then dispatches the events to the subscription plugin for processing.
-   - FreezeDetectorPlugin processes screen freezing events.
+   - FreezeDetector processes screen freezing events.
    - HiCollieCollector processes suspension events.

 ### Basic Concepts